sukhjitsehra/project/README.md

 Project Instructions
 ==============================

-This repo contains the instuructions for a machine learning project.
+This repo contains the instructions for a machine learning project.

 Project Organization
 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for describing highlights for using this ML project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.